- Posted by Air Conditioning Installers London

 The other issue is the tube from the vacuum can sometimes get in the way, even if it’s tucked away.
 Not a dealbreaker, but something to bear in mind when using this combination for drywall cutting.

-Overall, an extremely versatile and useful combo is perfect for those jobs that you want to minimise cleanup after your work is done.
+Overall, an extremely versatile and useful combo is perfect for those jobs that you want to minimise clean up after your work is done.
 It offers great flexibility for movement and convenience, maximising your workflow and minimising cleanup.
-A very welcome addition to any air conditioning installation contractors.